canonical/snapcraft/docs/explanation/remote-build.rst

    :ref:`lifecycle commands<reference-lifecycle-commands>`.

-``--platform`` or ``--build-for`` can only be provided when the ``platforms`` and ``architectures`` keywords are not defined in the project metadata (`[12]`_).
+``--platform`` or ``--build-for`` can only be provided when the ``platforms`` or ``architectures`` keywords are not defined in the project metadata (`[12]`_).

-These keywords are mutually exclusive and must be a single debian architecture.
+These keywords are mutually exclusive and must be a comma-separated list of debian architectures.
-A list of comma-separated architectures is not supported (`[11]`_).

 ``core22`` snaps can only use ``--build-for``. ``core24`` and newer snaps can use ``--platform`` or ``--build-for``.